February 3, 2004

 was feasible for some degrees.
 He indicated that his college did not want to cut

-one of the 300 level courses from University Studies to reach this target, however.
+one of the 300 level courses from General Education to reach this target, however.

-Stephens stated that she would not support a proposal just to cut the University Studies
+Stephens stated that she would not support a proposal just to cut the General Education

 program.
 The review is to include the major hour requirements as well.
 Shepard